Special Consensus

 2012 and 2018 GRAMMY Nominee

-The band proudly records for Compass Records and celebrated its 45th anniversary in 2020 with the release of Chicago Barn Dance.
-This recording also celebrates the long-standing connection of country and bluegrass music with Chicago from the time of the WLS “National Barn Dance,” which was a precursor to the Grand Ole Opry.
-The songs on this recording either relate to Chicago and/or are written by artists who once lived in Chicago.
-The title song “Chicago Barn Dance” received the 2020 IBMA Song of the Year Award.
+The band proudly records for Compass Records.
+Its 2020 release, Chicago Barn Dance, celebrated the group’s 45th anniversary while honoring Chicago’s important role in the history of country and bluegrass music through the WLS National Barn Dance, a precursor to the Grand Ole Opry.
+The title track earned the 2020 IBMA Song of the Year Award.

 GREG CAHILL